uthcode/learntosolveit/source/python.rst

             break;

-* After the frame is executed and ``PyRun_SimpleStringFlags`` returns, the main function does some cleanup (notably, Py_Finalize, which we’ll discuss), the standard C library deinitialization stuff is done (atexit, et al), and the process exits.
+* After the frame is executed and ``PyRun_SimpleStringFlags`` returns, the main function does some cleanup (notably, ``Py_Finalize``), the standard C library deinitialization stuff is done (``atexit``), and the process exits.

-* Objects are fundamental to the innards of python.

-* Objects are not very tightly coupled with anything else in Python.
+* Objects are fundamental to the innards of python and Objects are not very tightly coupled with anything else in Python.

 * Look at the implementation of objects as if they’re unrelated to the ‘rest’, as if they’re a general purpose C API for creating an object subsystem.